 October 26, 2007

-[The Works of Koji Suzuki] Coffin in the Sky
+Coffin in the Sky (1999 story)

-1999 story.
 Written by Koji Suzuki.

-Well, that was terribly unnecessary.
+Well, this is terribly unnecessary.

 October 25, 2007

-1990 novel.
 Written by Koji Suzuki.

 It's a shame Suzuki's popularity is mainly based around his horror work.
 It's not even his work, but rather the loose adaptations of fantastic filmmakers.
 I'm not complaining about the films - I love The Ring and Dark Water - but, frankly, those are not Suzuki at his best.
 Forest Under the Sea is.
 Loop is.
 This, his debut novel, is.
 His finest writing isn't about viruses or ghosts, it's about people.
 People struggling to find their identity and looking to the past for some form of answer.
 While these are elements that do, on occasion, pop up in his horror tales, here they finally get to stand in the forefront instead of getting buried within creepy dripping and moldy flesh.